Aliaksandra Sasnovich: 2021: Wimbledon third round, win over Serena Williams, WTA 1000 fourth round

-2022: Third WTA Tour final, Miami & French Open fourth round
+2022: Two WTA Tour finals, Miami & French Open fourth round

 As a qualifier, Sasnovich reached the final of the Melbourne Summer Set 2 where she lost to Amanda Anisimova.
 She defeated two seeded players, Clara Tauson and Ann Li, on the way to the final.

 At the Australian Open, she lost to qualifier Zheng Qinwen, in the first round.

 At the French Open, she defeated Emma Raducanu for the second time in eight months to advance to the third round at this major for the first time in her career thus completing the third round career set at all Grand Slam tournaments.
 She went one step further defeating 21st seed Angelique Kerber to reach the fourth round.

+2023: Jiangxi Open quarterfinal

+Having made it into the main draw through the qualifiers, Sasnovich defeated No. 5 seed and Olympic champion Belinda Bencic at the San Diego Open.
+She lost her next match to Emma Navarro.

+At the Hong Kong Open, she was runner-up in the doubles with partner Oksana Kalashnikova, losing out in the final to Tsao Chia-yi and Tang Qianhui in a match tie-break.
+Sasnovich reached the quarterfinals at the Jiangxi Open with wins over Viktória Hrunčáková and Valeria Savinykh, before losing to Leylah Fernandez.
+Alongside Kamilla Rakhimova, she also made it through to the semifinals of the doubles at the same event.

+2024: Budapest Grand Prix final

+Partnering with Laura Siegemund, Sasnovich reached the semifinals of the doubles at the Dubai Championships, going out to third seeds Nicole Melichar-Martinez and Ellen Perez.
+At the Italian Open, she defeated world No. 18 and 14th seed Ekaterina Alexandrova in the second round but went out in her next match against Angelique Kerber.

+After defeating Suzan Lamens in the quarterfinals and Anna Karolína Schmiedlová in the last four, she reached the final of the Budapest Grand Prix, losing to top seed Diana Shnaider, in straight sets.

+2025: Cluj-Napoca semifinals in singles and doubles

+Sasnovich entered the main draw at the Transylvania Open as a lucky loser, and defeated sixth seed Jéssica Bouzas Maneiro, qualifier Marina Stakusic and fourth seed Anhelina Kalinina to make it through to the semifinals, where she lost to top seed Anastasia Potapova.
+At the same tournament, she also reached the semifinals in doubles, partnering Katarzyna Piter.

+At the China Open, Sasnovich reached the third round defeating world No. 14, Naomi Osaka, for her 24th career top-20 win, but her first in 16 months since Rome 2024.
+Osaka had not lost a completed match in Beijing since 2018.

 Performance timelines

-Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.
+Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup, United Cup, Hopman Cup and Olympic Games are included in win–loss records.